 Drain lines don’t clog overnight.
 The buildup happens gradually as your system runs day after day.

 As air moves through your system, small particles like dust and debris come with it.
-When that mixes with moisture, it can create a kind of residue that sticks to the inside of the line.
-Over time, that buildup thickens and begins to restrict the flow of water.
+When that mixes with moisture, it creates residue that sticks to the inside of the line.
+Over time, that buildup thickens and begins to restrict water flow.

-In many cases, this kind of buildup eventually leads to an AC drain line clogged problem, especially in systems that run frequently in Florida’s climate.
+In many cases, this buildup eventually leads to a full AC drain line clog, especially in systems that run frequently in Florida’s climate.

 Why Spring Is When Problems Start Showing Up

-Many homeowners first notice drain line issues right around spring, and there’s a reason for that.
+Many homeowners first notice drain line issues in spring — and there’s a reason for that.

 As temperatures rise, your AC begins running more consistently.
-That means it’s pulling more humidity out of the air, which increases the amount of water moving through the drain line.
-If there’s already some buildup inside, that extra moisture can push it to the point where it starts causing a blockage.
+That means it’s pulling more humidity out of the air, increasing the amount of water moving through the drain line.
+If there’s already buildup inside, that extra moisture can push it to the point of blockage.

 This is why systems that seemed fine during winter suddenly develop issues as cooling season begins.